nimadez/mental-diffusion/README.md

 - Open NVIDIA Control Panel, enable "Adaptive" power management mode

 Why does it give a connection error when loading the checkpoint?
-See known issues, enable "use_proxy" or disable network connection.
+Use VPN, enable "use_proxy" in config.json, or disable network connection. (after you have disabled your network connection, you should not set proxy to 1)

 Is SDXL supported?
 SDXL requires 12 GB of video memory, it is not currently supported.
-SDXL does not appear to be aimed at the open-source community.
 ```

 ## History
 ```
-0.1.6 -> back to the roots, major performance gain #1
+0.1.5 -> back to the roots, major performance gain #1

-- Rename project from "undiff" to mental-diffusion
 - Mental-diffusion started with "sdkit" and later evolved into diffusers
 - Created for my personal use
 ```